How to make your CV stand out

 So, what makes a CV stand out?

 It’s all about getting off to a strong start.
-Hiring managers don’t have hours and hours to pour over lengthy CVs and covering letters – so you need to make a good impression, fast!
+Hiring managers don’t have hours and hours to pour over lengthy CVs and cover letters – so you need to make a good impression, fast!

 That’s why your CV has to start strong.